 For Jumbo cupcake liners, one heaping ice cream scoop should be enough.

-This is maybe Grandma's most important tip to remember when learning how to make homemade cupcakes the old fashioned way.
+Of all Grandma's tips for making perfect cupcakes, this is maybe the most important tip to remember when learning how to make cupcakes the old fashioned way.

 As soon as your cupcakes go in the oven, set your timer!
 Always set it to the recipe's "minimum" recommended baking time and even then, watch them carefully, and test for doneness.